10 interesting facts to celebrate World Telecommunications Day

 • the birth of the Internet in the 60s

 2. The first text message, later known as a short message service or SMS, was sent in 1992 by Neil Papworth.
-It simply said “Merry Christmas”.
+It simply said, “Merry Christmas”.

 3. The first Voice Over Internet (VoIP) was made in 1974, when Lincoln Lab and Culler Harrison, Inc successfully transmitted voice data packets to one another.
-Two years later they conducted the first conference call (1976).
+Two years later, they conducted the first conference call (1976).

 6. The telephone invention is the most profitable and popular technical innovation in United States history.
-Keep in mind how vast its territory is and the phone introduction has been a key factor in simplifying communication across the country.
+Keep in mind how vast its territory is, and the phone introduction has been a key factor in simplifying communication across the country.

 8. Back in the day, telephone wires were chosen based on how tasty mice found them.
-The less tasty the wire, the greater the chance to be used as the possible damage by mice seemed lower.
+The less tasty the wire, the greater the chance to be used, as the possible damage by mice seemed lower.

-We have come a long way in the telecommunications field since the first call was made in 1876.
+We have come a long way in telecommunications since the first call was made in 1876.
 The way ICT and telecommunications have shaped our lives goes beyond the people’s imagination, whose inventions started the whole technical revolution.

 Don’t miss any more news or articles!